Martbert68/Microdrone/README.md

 1) Classic phase shifted algorithm
 2) A quad note drone builder that has a random walk in the frequencies.
 Makes giant, ominous droning.
 3) A tinkabell.
 16 exponentially spaced notes switch on and off in sequence.
 4) 16 random frequencies that hold for a random amount of time.
-Its a perfect mode
+Its a perfect mode if you want a little droney blast after a difficult phone converastion.

 I was going to quantize this thing to real notes...maybe that will be an option in the next release but I have sealed the case and disconnected the SWD cables now.